 Verbs can be classified into transitive and intransitive.
 A transitive verb needs an object while the intransitive does not.
-Many verbs can be transitive or intransitive depending on how they are used in a sentence.
+Many verbs can be used as both transitive and intransitive depending on how they are used in a sentence.

 Now every one of us knows what he bought.